-The alarm beeps at 7am.
+The alarm beeps at 7 am.
 My plan is to do 30 minutes of yoga this morning before getting started with the rest of my day.
-I look at my sweet yoga corner with its purple mat, and little altar.
-The mala beads from teacher training hang surrounded by rose petals strewn at our feet during graduation, and a small feather given to me by my beloved teacher.
+I look at my sweet yoga corner with its purple mat and little altar.
+The mala beads from my yoga teacher training in India hang surrounded by rose petals strewn at our feet during graduation and a small feather given to me by my beloved teacher.
 So inviting.
 But then I look up and out the window and see the mountain, and thoughts of my morning yoga practice drift away.

 I moved to a new city a few months ago to launch a new career.
-My children grown now, I had the freedom to return to a place I knew a long time ago, a place that feels like home.
-Part of the replant process entails more solitary time than I am used to, too much, to be precise.
+My children are grown now, and I had the freedom to return to a place I knew a long time ago, a place that feels like home.
+Part of the replanting process entails more solitary time than I am used to, too much, to be precise.

-To be voluntarily surrounded by four walls and quiet is no longer refuge.
+To be voluntarily surrounded by four walls and quiet is no longer a refuge.

 Up and Away

-Lizards and crickets, butterflies and birds, are great company.
-I run into friendly faces and their canine sidekicks and I smile and greet them warmly.
+Lizards and crickets, butterflies and birds, are a great company.
+I run into friendly faces and their canine sidekicks, and I smile and greet them warmly.
 I pass a woman in her twenties with long blond hair in a skirt and hiking boots.
-She looks so young and fit and happy, until she gets closer.
-Then I notice the tears in her eyes, she looks down but not before making eye contact.
+She looks so young and fit and happy until she gets closer.
+Then I notice the tears in her eyes.
+She looks down but not before making eye contact.

 Sense of Place

-Interesting, at one time it was the women alone, free of the noise and chaos of children that I coveted.
+Interesting, at one time, it was the women alone, free of the noise and chaos of children, that I coveted.
 Note to self—there will always be plenty to envy, no doubt about that.
-I am curious about them all, what their lives are like, whom they love, and what their sadness’s stem from.
+I am curious about them all, what their lives are like, whom they love, and what their sadness stems from.

 There are the inevitable brief conversations about weather, wildflowers, and dogs.
 I have the opportunity to tune into their voices, rather than my all too present thoughts, to really attend and listen.
 Some of these people may turn out to be friends in a year, or maybe not.